 Aftermarket Body Mount Relocation Brackets

 This relocation kit safely moves the body mount completely behind the firewall.
-This is a simple solution that allows you to fit up to 35-inch tires without causing hassles with rubbing and grinding and welding of the factory body mounts.
-They are strong CNC cut brackets that are formed from 1/4″ Thick steel and ready for harsh off-road conditions.
+This is a simple solution that allows you to fit up to 35-inch tires without causing hassles with rubbing, grinding, and welding of the factory body mounts.
+They are strong CNC-cut brackets that are formed from 1/4″ Thick steel and ready for harsh off-road conditions.

 UCA (Upper Control Arm) Clearance

 Your other option is to replace the rim with a more negative offset rim, which has the same effect.
-Here you anything wider than a 4-inch spacer with a -12 offset rim could cause other knock-on issues.
-Caster adjustment can also play a massive role here, so make sure you use a reputable tire shop that has experience fitting 35’s, and specifically on Tacoma’s.
+Here anything wider than a 4-inch spacer with a -12 offset rim could cause other knock-on issues.
+Caster adjustment can also play a massive role here, so make sure you use a reputable tire shop that has experience fitting 35s, specifically on Tacoma’s.

 The front tire touches slightly on the front bottom of the fender liner.
 So these two pieces of protruding plastic can easily be trimmed away or removed completely.
 It will leave a gaping hole, however, this won’t detract from the aesthetics of the truck in any way.
 Alternatively, if you fit an aftermarket front bumper then that will take care of the front clearance issue.